xieweiAlex/English_Learning/words/2024/words-Apr-24.md

+What is the current state of play in the peace talks?

+**choke point**
+gringo.

 **truffle** chocolate.
 It’s the attempt, not the outcome that counts.
 It’s an intention, not a **disposition**.

 The **contour** of the Atlantic coast of America is very irregular.